 GVRC’s main purpose is to bring back meaning to survivor’s lives and their families.
 We do this through the provision of FREE medical treatment and psychosocial support to survivors of Gender Based Violence (GBV) and engaging the public in advocacy issues and primary prevention of abuse.
 The medical support given is the basic treatment for survivors of Gender Based Violence (GBV) that includes emotional, physical, sexual and psychological abuse.
 GVRC is committed towards demand driven service delivery and thus seeks to ensure quality and comprehensive treatment, recovery, rehabilitation and reintegration of all survivors.
-Overall, since its inception in March 2001, the centre has provided free and comprehensive medical treatment and psychosocial support to over 30,000 survivors.
-In addition GVRC has provided medical and psychosocial support to 10,000 survivors of Gender Based Violence through the emergency response program in conflict situations.
+Overall, since its inception in March 2001, the centre has provided free and comprehensive medical treatment and psychosocial support to over 38,000 survivors.

 Through its best practices, GVRC has modeled a one-stop centre and built capacities of service providers in different regions for them to be able to make management of Gender Based Violence timely, accessible and comprehensive.
 Example centers include, Centre for Assault and Recovery in Eldoret (CARE) situated in Moi Teaching and Referral Centre, the Coast general hospital recovery centre, Gender Based Violence Recovery Centre (GBVRC) at Kenyatta National Hospital, Taita Taveta District hospital, Biafra Clinic in Eastleigh Nairobi, Jinja District Hospital and Mlago Hospital in Kampala Uganda.